ottomen/growth/4-SOLID/2-OC/Open-closed principle.md

     this.id = id;
     this.items = items;
     this.shipping = shipping;
-    // other properties
   }

-  // We can extend it, add new methods, but we don't need to modify methods getTotalCost(): number {}
+  getTotalCost(): number {}

-  // Here we don;t need to modify the code because of the Shipping service changes or updates getShippingCosts(): number {
+  // Here we don't need to modify the code because of the Shipping service changes or updates getShippingCosts(): number {
     const totalCost = this.getTotalCost();